Slim deal for Telekom Austria set for agreement

 In return, Slim - who failed in a takeover attempt of Dutch KPN last year - could become Telekom Austria's biggest shareholder through a rights issue, allowing him to consolidate the company's results as he seeks growth outside Latin America.

-Slim has said he will invest about 1.5 billion euros (1.2 billion pounds) in Telekom Austria if the deal goes through.
+Slim has said he will invest about 1.5 billion euros ($2.1 billion) in Telekom Austria if the deal goes through.
 Austria, grappling with huge and unpopular subsidies for failed bank Hypo Alpe Adria, is strapped for cash.

 The influential head of Vienna's Chamber of Labour has spoken out against the planned syndicate deal, arguing that Austria should have the political will to put its own money into its key industries.